vimalchetu/java-sdk/README.md

    The method is responsible for the invocation of capture operation on the Velocity REST server.<br/>

-<b>                                                                                                                      public VelocityResponse invokeCaptureRequest(com.velocity.models.request.capture.ChangeTransaction captureTransaction) throws VelocityIllegalArgument, VelocityGenericException, VelocityNotFound, VelocityRestInvokeException</b><br/>
+<b>                                                                                                                      public VelocityResponse capture(ChangeTransaction captureTransaction) throws VelocityIllegalArgument, VelocityGenericException, VelocityNotFound, VelocityRestInvokeException</b><br/>

 @parameter <b>captureTransaction </b> - holds the values for the capture request ChangeTransaction <br/>